 Literary Analysis through novel annotation

-Students learn at an early age to look for key elements in the novel and to mark in their books.
+At an early age, students learn to look for key elements in the novel, as well as annotate their novels.

 Literary Analysis through literary terms

-At this level, students learn basic literary techniques such as plot, character, setting, conflict, and theme.
+At this level, students learn basic literary terms such as plot, character, setting, conflict, and theme.

 Literary Analysis through writing